KERR-MCGEE CHEMICAL CORP - NAVASSA

 The 254-acre former facility is located in Navassa, North Carolina.
 The upland area of the facility is about 150 acres, owned and managed by The Greenfield Environmental Multistate Trust LLC (MST), and about 90-acres of marsh became property of the State of North Carolina in the 1990s.
 Wood-treating operations generated wastewater that was disposed in ponds on site and wastewater discharged into the marsh on the south end of the facility.
 In 1980, Kerr-McGee removed equipment, buildings and storage tanks from the site and emptied on-site wastewater ponds.

-Most contamination is on the southwestern portion of the former facility in the former process area and in the wetland south of the former process area.
-The adjacent property to the north is a former fertilizer plant and boat factory.
+Most of the contamination is located on the southwestern portion of the former facility, in the former process area and in the wetlands south of the former process area.
+The adjacent property, to the north, is a former fertilizer plant and boat factory.
 Residential properties are across North Navassa Road to the west.
 Sturgeon Creek borders the site to the south.
 Brunswick River borders the site to the east.

 EPA and North Carolina Department of Environmental Quality (NC DEQ) are working with MST to investigate the Site and plan the cleanup.
 The Remedial Investigation will be complete in 2018.
 EPA, NC DEQ and MST will determine the cleanup strategy for the former wood storage areas in 2018.
 The site is physically stable with vegetation in place to prevent erosion.